mob-sakai/AssetSystem/Assets/Mobcast/Coffee/Editor/ProjectBuilder/Readme.md

 ## Usage

 1. Download [ProjectBuilder.unitypackage](https://github.com/mob-sakai/ProjectBuilder/raw/develop/ProjectBuilder.unitypackage) and install to your project.
-2. From the menu, click `Coffee` > `Project Builder`
+1. From the menu, click `Coffee` > `Project Builder`
-3. Input build configurations...
+1. Input build configurations.
-4. Click buid button
+1. Click `Buid` button to build application.
-5. Build artifact is generated in `<project_dir>/build` directory or file.
+1. Build artifact is generated in `<project_dir>/build` directory or file.